SEEDS: Exponential SDE Solvers for Fast High-Quality Sampling from Diffusion Models: Higher Stage SEEDS for DPMs

 \item The gDDIM solver \cite[Th.
-1]{zhang2022gddim} equals to SEEDS-1 in the data prediction mode, for $\ell = 1$. \end{enumerate} \end{proposition} The first point makes it explicit that SEEDS is not an incremental result based on DPM-Solver.
+1]{zhang2022gddim} equals to SEEDS-1 in the data prediction mode, for $\ell = 1$. \end{enumerate} \end{proposition} The first point makes it explicit that SEEDS are not incremental based on DPM-Solver.
 The second point in Prop. \ref{related} is analog to the result in \href{https://openreview.net/pdf?id=4vGwQqviud5}{Appendix B} of {\cite{lu2022dpm}}, where the authors compare DPM-Solver2 and DPM-Solver++(2S), that is the noise and data prediction approaches, and find that they do not equate.
 The last point exhibits gDDIM as a special case of SEEDS-1 for isotropic DPMs.

-\begin{remark} Building solvers from the representation of the exact solution in \eqref{eq:NSDE} requires being able to compute the transition matrix $\Phi_A (t, s)$, and the latter cannot be analytically computed for non-isotropic DPMs such as CLD {\cite{dockhorn2022score}}.
+\begin{remark} Building solvers from the representation of the exact solution in \eqref{eq:NSDE} requires computing the transition matrix $\Phi_A (t, s)$, which cannot be analytically computed for non-isotropic DPMs such as CLD {\cite{dockhorn2022score}}.
 Nevertheless, the SEEDS approach can be applied in this scenario in at least two different ways.
 On the one hand, the SSCS method from {\cite{dockhorn2022score}} resides splitting $\Phi_A (t, s)$ into two separate terms.
 The first can be analytically computed.
 The second describes the evolution of a semi-linear differential equation {\cite[Eq.
 92]{dockhorn2022score}}.
 While {\cite{dockhorn2022score}} approximates the latter by the Euler method, crafting exponential integrators for approximating such DE may yield an acceleration of the SSCS method.
 On the other hand, gDDIM {\cite{zhang2022gddim}} proposes an extension of DEIS sampling {\cite{zhang2022fast}} to CLD by setting a pre-sampling phase {\cite[App.
 C.4]{zhang2022gddim}} in which they compute an approximation of $\Phi_A (t, s)$ in order to apply their method, and the latter was shown in Prop. \ref{related}. to be a special case of our method.
 Unfortunately, the authors did not release pre-trained models in {\cite{zhang2022gddim}}, and the latter are not the same as those in {\cite{dockhorn2022score}}.
-Nevertheless, we are confident that our approach may benefit sampling in this scenario too. \end{remark}
+Sampling in this scenario may also benefit from our approach. \end{remark}